-Port B (PB7..PB0)
+2.2.4 Port B (PB7:PB0)

 Port B is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port B output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port B pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port B pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+The Port B pins are tristated when a reset condition becomes active, even if the clock is not running.

-Port B also serves the functions of various special features of the ATmega8535 as listed on page 60.
+Port B also serves the functions of various special features of the ATmega16A as listed on page 57.

+2.2.5 Port C (PC7:PC0)

-Port C (PC7..PC0) Port C is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+Port C is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
 The Port C output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port C pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+The Port C pins are tristated when a reset condition becomes active, even if the clock is not running.
+If the JTAG interface is enabled, the pull-up resistors on pins PC5(TDI), PC3(TMS) and PC2(TCK) will be activated even if a reset occurs.